canhcoco/twrp_device_SHARP_eve_sprout/README.md

 ---------------
 ##How to compile:

-1. Get the latest minimal-manifests-twrp sources
+1. Get the latest minimal-manifests-twrp or rw sources
-1.75 git clone https://github.com/TeamWin/android_device_qcom_common.git -b android-7.1 device/qcom/common
 2. clone this device
 3 ./build/envsetup.sh
 4. lunch omni_eve-userdebug